SetMatchGames/squad/packages/app-spec-web/docs/design.md

 ## Hooks option

-The AI loop will have a number of lifecycle hooks and will ask each peice what to do about it.
+The AI loop will have a number of lifecycle hooks and will ask each piece what to do about it.

 TODO examples